fact-benchmark/factbenchmark/index.md

 features:
     - title: Find check-worthy claims
       icon-class: fab fa-searchengin
-      excerpt: Be the first to submit falsifiable, check-worthy claims or rumors of interest to the public.
+      excerpt: Be the first to submit falsifiable, check-worthy claims or rumors of interest to the general public.
     - title: Estimate validity
       icon-class: fas fa-balance-scale
       excerpt: Estimate the validity of claims or rumours using any data, technology or process you choose.